ucb-sts/sts/DOCUMENTATION.md

 ### Topologies

 STS currently supports two default network topologies: full meshes, and fat trees.
-For more information on their coniguration parameters, see the [documentation](http://ucb-sts.github.io/documentation/sts.html#sts.topology.Topology).
+For more information on their configuration parameters, see the [documentation](http://ucb-sts.github.io/documentation/sts.html#sts.topology.Topology).

 You might also consider using STS's topology creation GUI to create your own